Qumulo/docs/administrator-guide/monitoring-and-metrics/restoring-default-values-cloud-based-nexus-monitoring.md

    qq login -u admin -p {{site.examplePassword}}
    ```

-1. To restore the default values for Cloud-Based and Nexus Monitoring, run the {% include qq.html command="set_monitoring_conf" %}.
+1. To restore the default values for Cloud-Based and Nexus Monitoring, run the {% include qq.html command="set_monitoring_conf" %} command.

    In the following example, we: